ezgiefee/file-operations/README.md

 # Getting Started
 * Use mvn clean install in the project root directory to build the project.
 * Run the main class, com.motus.fileoperations.FileOperationsApplication to start the application.
+* Change configurations at application.properties file according to your database choice

 # Swagger
 * The springdoc-openapi is used for documentation.